+Weather It was raining at the time of inspection.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+The chimney is of stone construction and finished with metal flashings.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is timber pitched and overlaid in slates.
-Access to the roof void was obtained from a ceiling hatch in the bathroom.
-There is polystyrene insulation between joists.
-No meaningful access was obtained beyond the ceiling hatch.
+Access to the roof void was obtained from ceiling hatches in the bedroom and rear hall.
+Insulation between joists heavily restricted the inspection and no meaningful access was obtained beyond the hatch.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters and downpipes are a mixture of cast iron and PVC installations.
+Gutters and downpipes are mainly cast iron installations.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The walls are of traditional stone construction and these are mainly painted externally.
+The original walls are of traditional stone construction.
+The kitchen is within a rear projection of solid brick construction.

-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+Windows, external doors and Internal and external doors were opened and closed where keys were joinery available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-There are timber and glazed doors to the front and rear of the reception hall, a timber stable door to the retail area and timber and glazed doors to the study and ground floor living room.
-Windows are a mixture of timber single and double glazed installations including a number of velux style double glazed units on the upper floor.
+There are timber double glazed doors to the front and rear.
+Windows mainly comprise uPVC sealed unit double glazing although a number of timber sash single glazed windows remain.
 External decorations Visually inspected.

-Conservatories / porches Visually inspected.
-There is a basic rear porch of timber construction set under a profile metal clad roof.
+Conservatories / porches There is no conservatory/porch.
 Communal areas There are no communal areas pertaining to the property.

-Garages and permanent There is no garage nor any permanent outbuildings of significance. outbuildings
+Garages and permanent Visually inspected. outbuildings There is a range of minor/non permanent outbuildings of mixed construction.
 Outside areas and boundaries Visually inspected.
-There are areas of garden ground adjoining the property and it is understood there are parking rights in the adjoining car park.
-Access is currently taken through the car park.
-In addition to the garden grounds, the property includes adjoining paddock areas which are understood to extend to approximately 7 acres.
-The subjects are also understood to include access to and fishing rights on the river for both salmon and trout.
+Areas of garden ground are provided around the property.
+This includes an area for off street parking.
+Boundaries are partly undefined although we were provided with a title plan showing the extent of garden grounds.
+This has been relied upon.
 Ceilings Visually inspected from floor level.
-Mainly plasterboard.
-Lath and plaster sections may remain.
+A mix of lath and plaster and plasterboard.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Mainly plasterboard although some lath and plaster sections may remain.
-Areas are also partly finished with stonework (partly painted).
+A mix of lath and plaster and plasterboard.

-Floors including sub floors Surfaces of exposed floors were visually inspected.
+Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so , and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is consistent mainly with solid/concrete flooring at ground floor level although partly overlaid with timber.
-The upper floor is of suspended timber construction.
-Fitted floor coverings present throughout restricted the inspection and no access was obtained to inspect any sub floor area.
+Flooring is predominantly suspended timber construction although there are solid/concrete areas also.
+Fitted floor coverings are present throughout restricting the inspection and no access was obtained to inspect any sub floor area.

 Internal joinery and kitchen Built-in cupboards were looked into but no stored items were moved. fittings Kitchen units were visually inspected excluding appliances.
-There is a fitted kitchen on the upper floor comprising floor and wall mounted units.
-Internal doors are timber and there are two timber internal stairs, one has an open timber handrail and the stair from the living room has rope.
+There is a fitted kitchen comprising floor and wall mounted units.
+Internal doors are timber.